CosmWasm/cosmwasm/contracts/reflect/README.md

 ## Create a Repo

-After generating, you have a initialized local git repo, but no commits, and no remote.
+After generating, you have an initialized local git repo, but no commits, and no remote.
 Go to a server (eg. github) and create a new upstream repo (called `YOUR-GIT-URL` below).
 Then run the following: